EU-OSHA/oira.statistics.deployment/README.md

 ## Making changes

 To make changes to the metabase content, use metabase-instance (not metabase-global or one of the country specific ones).
 Ideally you should have the same version of postgresql and pg_dump installed as specified at the top of the database dump file in the `dumps/` directory.
+It's recommended to use the master instance on our test server.

 To get a clean start, restore the database from the checked-in dump: